MintMCP

 Platform engineering teams deploying AI agents face a critical infrastructure decision: how do you connect autonomous agents to enterprise systems securely, at scale, without creating integration chaos?
 According to the HAI Stanford AI Index Report, GenAI usage jumped from 33% to 71% between 2023 and 2024, intensifying the pressure to enable AI tools while maintaining governance.

-Model Context Protocol (MCP), introduced by Anthropic in November 2024, has rapidly become a de-facto standard for agent-to-tool connectivity—now adopted by OpenAI, Microsoft, and Google.
+Model Context Protocol (MCP), introduced by Anthropic in November 2024, has rapidly become a de facto standard for agent-to-tool connectivity, with adoption across major AI and developer platforms.
 But the protocol alone doesn't solve production challenges.
 An MCP gateway provides the missing infrastructure layer: centralized authentication, audit logging, rate control, and observability that transforms experimental AI tools into production-ready services.

 Key Takeaways